 The table below shows details of the solar yield generated yesterday by individual boats, plus their total yield since launch.
 Please see further notes below the table for more information.

-Note: Two of our boats, Stray Not Far & Greengage are fitted with rigid panels, with a tilting mechanism – this is particularly useful for maximum solar yield throughout the winter months when the sun is lower in the sky, but the owners have also found that in the summer, by tilting the panels for an hour in the morning and the evening, they can generate an extra couple of kWhrs per day.
+Note: Three boats (Stray Not Far, Greengage & Dexter’s Star) are fitted with rigid panels, with a tilting mechanism – this is particularly useful for maximum solar yield throughout the winter months when the sun is lower in the sky, but the owners have also found that in the summer, by tilting the panels for an hour in the morning and the evening, they can generate an extra couple of kWh per day.
 Please remember that if the boat batteries are at 100% SOC, there is nowhere for the solar energy to go!

 | Boat Name | Launch | Boat Type | Array | Yesterday | Solar Yield |